SethFalco/red-panda-emotes/CONTRIBUTING.md

 ## About
 This will be a short document about any expectations, standards, or information you should know before you try to commit your own work, and how to contribute to this project if you're new to using GitLab.
-> None of this guide will show you how to use `git` specifically but just the GitLab UI and Web IDE.
+> None of this guide will show you how to use `git` specifically; just the GitLab UI and Web IDE.

 ## Conventions
-### Directories
+### Files & Directories
 | Directory  | Purpose                                                                           |
 |------------|-----------------------------------------------------------------------------------|
 | /emotes/   | Full quality emote.                                                               |